UK stocks set for miner fillip to outpace Europe

 A reduction in bets on London-listed stocks falling and an increase in cash put to work in the mining sector, which, like other cyclical sectors, generally rises or falls with the economic cycle, both point to a positive start to the new year.

-The miners will be key to the FTSE's fortunes.
+The miners will be key to the FTSE's fortunes .FTSE.
 They make up 12 percent of the index -- much more than on rival continental indexes -- and sharply underperformed in 2012 on concern about slowing metals demand from China.

 But funds are flowing back into the sector, suggesting better Chinese economic data is starting to give it a lift.